 For most writers, I would not recommend using Sigil as your Word Processor.
 The tool will be too foreign, and the output can only be an EPUB file, so working in Sigil alone will not produce anything appropriate for print ready use.

-But, for a more advanced user interested in fine tuning a book for EPUB use, Sigil is a powerful, easy to use tool with all the options you’ll need to create a high quality EPUB.
-Unfortunately, Sigil does not have an option to import a text file from other word processing tools like Word or Libre Office, but text can be copied into Sigil.
-More often than not, users will find Sigil most beneficial for editing and fine tuning an existing EPUB file.
+But, for a more advanced user interested in fine-tuning a book for EPUB use, Sigil is a powerful, easy to use tool with all the options you’ll need to create a high-quality EPUB.
+Unfortunately, Sigil does not have an option to import a text file from other word processing tools like Word or Libre Office, but the text can be copied into Sigil.
+More often than not, users will find Sigil most beneficial for editing and fine-tuning an existing EPUB file.

 If you are planning to only create an ebook (no print files necessary), you might find Sigil a nice tool for writing and editing, as the simplified text tools will limit you to only the options an EPUB can support.
 And once you’ve completed your ebook, Sigil can be used to generate the necessary metadata and table of contents for your work.

 With an array of features, Evernote is really a very powerful tool to have available.
 But it is not the best when it comes to being a useful writing program.
 Yes, it’s helpful for catching notes on the run (using mobile) and syncing to your devices.
-Organizing and writing up anything more than a few hundreds words is going to be tedious, and probably beyond the purpose of Evernote.
-Same thing goes for formatting.
-Evernote is a not a formatting tool.
+Organizing and writing up anything more than a few hundred words is going to be tedious, and probably beyond the purpose of Evernote.
+The same thing goes for formatting.
+Evernote is not a formatting tool.